-Less than 1%

-- (1) Unless otherwise indicated, each person or group has sole voting and investment power with respect to such shares.
-For purposes of this table, a person or group of persons is deemed to have "beneficial ownership" of any shares which such person or group has the right to acquire within 60 days after April 20, 2001.
-For purposes of computing the percent of outstanding shares held by each person or group named above as of a given date, any shares which such person or group has the right to so acquire are deemed to be outstanding, but are not deemed to be outstanding for the purpose of computing the percentage owned by any other person or group. - (2) Includes 74,060 shares subject to currently exercisable options, none of which are at prices lower than the market price of the Company's Common Stock as of April 20, 2001. - (3) Consists of 13,800 shares subject to currently exercisable options, 4,500 of which are at prices lower than the market price of the Company's Common Stock as of April 20, 2001. - (4) Includes 12,600 shares subject to currently exercisable options, 4,500 of which are at prices lower than the market price of the Company's Common Stock as of April 20, 2001. - (5) Includes 2,880 shares subject to currently exercisable options, 2,000 of which are at prices lower than the market price of the Company's Common Stock as of April 20, 2001. - (6) Includes an aggregate of 103,340 shares subject to currently exercisable options, 11,000 of which are at prices lower than the market price of the Company's Common Stock as of April 20, 2001.
+- Less than 1% - (1) Unless otherwise indicated, each person or group has sole voting and investment power with respect to such shares.
+For purposes of this table, a person or group of persons is deemed to have 'beneficial ownership' of any shares which such person or group has the right to acquire within 60 days after April 15, 2002.
+For purposes of computing the percent of outstanding shares held by each person or group named above as of a given date, any shares which such person or group has the right to so acquire are deemed to be outstanding, but are not deemed to be outstanding for the purpose of computing the percentage owned by any other person or group. - (2) Includes 84,490 shares subject to currently exercisable options, none of which are at prices lower than the market price of the Company's Common Stock as of April 15, 2002. - (3) Consists of 18,625 shares subject to currently exercisable options, 4,500 of which are at prices lower than the market price of the Company's Common Stock as of April 15, 2002. - (4) Consists of 2,000 shares subject to currently exercisable options, none of which are at prices lower than the market price of the Company's Common Stock as of April 15, 2002.